 Cesia Lopez-Angel is a recent graduate from Woodbury University, who has focused her graduate design work around the topic of water as a design material.
 A local from Los Angeles, she developed a body of work engaging water and its implications on the dry city with a strong interest in representation.

-In the fall of 2012, Cesia was chosen as an Enterprise Rose Architectural Fellow for the class of 2013-15.
-The Enterprise Rose Architectural Fellowship offers a select few of the nation’s finest, early career architects the opportunity for first-hand training and experience in sustainable community design work.
-As a Rose Fellow with the Little Tokyo Service Center and Neighborhood Based CDC Coalition in Los Angeles, Cesia will tackle the dual missions of creating affordable housing and a pedestrian-friendly, transit-accessible central city.
+In the fall of 2012, Cesia was chosen as an Enterprise Rose Architectural Fellow for the class of 2013-14.
+The Enterprise Rose Architectural Fellowship offers early career architects the opportunity for first-hand training and experience in sustainable community design work.
+As a Rose Fellow with the Little Tokyo Service Center and Neighborhood Based CDC Coalition in Los Angeles, Cesia tackled the dual missions of creating affordable housing and a pedestrian-friendly, transit-accessible central city.

 Cesia received a 2012 Thesis Award for "LA Defined: An investigation into water infrastructure and public architectures in the Mediterranean city" by Woodbury University and in 2010 she was presented with a Design Award from the Pasadena & Foothill Chapter of the American Institute of Architects (AIA) for her degree project “Emergent Waterscape: An Urban Exploration for Ceremony and Functionality”.
 Her work has been recently exhibited at the Architecture and Design Museum and at Woodbury University and has been published in on-line publications.
 Other exhibitions include student imitated art exhibitions at The Museum of Contemporary Art in Los Angeles.